christophihl/startupengineer/content/_repos/dat_sci_2/08_ml_sup_II.md

     )
 ```

+Don't get confused by the image.
+For this plot, different data was used.
+But the underlying information is the same.

 {{< figure src="/img/courses/dat_sci/08/facet.png">}}

 We are showing this vizualisation, because we can use it as a game plan.
 We want to answer the questions